 Certain cat breeds are actually genetically predisposed to developing pica.

-Additionally, cats that were weaned too early in life sometimes start to nurse on fuzzy items like wool or stuffed animals.
+Additionally, cats who were weaned too early in life sometimes start to nurse on fuzzy items like wool or stuffed animals.
 Sucking or nursing might not lead to full-blown eating of materials like plastic, but it is a precursor.

 Though pica tends to develop in younger cats, it can appear in older cats, too.